 His momma purchased the house and farm with the proceeds from her husband (Benjamin Franklin Swan’s) life insurance policy after he died in 1915, at age 45 from Bright’s disease.
 When Grandma died in 1949, her remaining children had mostly moved out and gone their own way.
 Word was, all of Roscoe’s sisters and brothers agreed that without the farm, he would likely fail.
 By 1952, Daddy and Momma were the sole owners of the house and farm.
 Neither came close to finishing high school.

-Daddy was unconventional even for Mid-50s Mississippi.
+Daddy was unconventional even for mid-1950s Mississippi.
 There was no life, health, auto or homeowner insurance.
 No regular medical,* dental, or vision care for any of the family.
 There were absolutely no unnecessary items, and he was stubborn about it.

 There was no radio, access to a newspaper, and I’ve already spoken about the absence of a telephone, electricity,** running water, and indoor plumbing.
 There was no motorized vehicle until 1949.
-He refused offers from benevolent church members for assistance in obtaining what most people considered, essential needs.
+He refused offers from benevolent church members for assistance in obtaining, what most people considered, essential needs.

 When the subject of the Depression came up, as it often did, and bemoaned by those who had been more fortunate than we, Daddy was fond of saying, “What Depression, that’s the way we lived normally?”
-Imagine what it might have been like, had he not inherited a house and farm.
+Imagine what it might have been like, had he not inherited the house and farm.

-In the early years, going to town (Amory, half-hour away) or even to Parham’s small store (less than a 15-minute ride) was a big event and I remember begging Daddy often, and he would say “Let’s just sit in the pickup and pretend [to be going to town].”
+In my early years, going to town (Amory, half-hour away) or even to Parham’s small store (less than a 15-minute ride) was a big event and I remember begging Daddy often, and he would say “Let’s just sit in the pickup and pretend [to be going to town].”
 Once a year, though, I was sometimes allowed to accompany Daddy on his annual trip to Aberdeen (county seat) where he paid his taxes.

 Visiting this city of 6,450 on the Tombigbee River turned out to be a great adventure for me.
 The courthouse building was a fascinating structure, old and palatial with an impressive clock tower.
 Daddy didn’t exactly take me on a tour of Aberdeen, but I was able to see some of many historic antebellum mansions and cottages, known to be among the finest in the South.
 The city escaped destruction during the Civil War supposedly because both the Confederate and Union commanders were Freemasons.